 In fact, some of these issues can be nipped in the bud in real-time by connecting your customers directly with status updates via their own mobile device.
 Alerts on worker location, ETAs, simplified billing and on-demand booking services all make the lives of your customers easier.

-Similarly, if you are a point-to-point transport company, FSM platforms can send your customers pre-job SMS alerts and allow them to email the driver in transit, giving them power to check exactly where their delivery vehicle is, and when they can expect their goods to arrive.
+Similarly, if you are a transport logistics company, workforce management platforms can send your customers pre-job SMS alerts and allow them to email the driver in transit, giving them power to check exactly where their delivery vehicle is, and when they can expect their goods to arrive.

 Not only will you retain more of your hard earned customers but these key points of difference can help you win new ones.